ZupIT/beagle-docs/content/en/android/customization/action/simple-action.md

 ## How to register your action

-Have two ways to register your action
+There are two ways to register your action, check them below:

  - Using Annotation Processor:

-    For this, annotate your action class with `@RegisterAction("className")` wher className is your class name
+    For this, annotate your action class with `@RegisterAction("className")` where className is your class name.

  - Without the Annotation Processor